Tired of mundane, repetitive SEO tasks that rob you of your productivity?

 Looking for free SEO-related Google Chrome extensions that help save time and get more done?

-In this article, you’ll find a list of 19 powerful Google Chrome extensions that help you save time and improve your SEO workflow.
+In this article, you’ll find a list of the best Google Chrome extensions to help you save time and improve your SEO workflow.

 Ready?
 Let’s go!

 SEOquake is without doubt one of the most popular Chrome SEO extensions out there, and that’s for a reason.
 It’s not only easy to use but also extremely useful to anyone, regardless of their SEO experience.

 The extension, which is well-maintained and updated regularly, basically helps you get a detailed overview of your website with a click of a button.
 Right from your Alexa rank to keyword density to indexing information—you get everything under one roof.

 SEOQuake gives you critical data to improve your SEO in three main areas: